About The Career Center

-Ritsumeikan University Career Center offers a variety of career planning events and placement support services for students.
-Career Center aims to help students achieve their individual career goals.
+The Ritsumeikan University Career Center offers a variety of career planning events and placement support services for students.
+The Career Center aims to help students achieve their individual career goals.

-International students are also welcome to attend the events and services.
-We strongly encourage you to take advantage of the opportunities to plan your future and find employment.
+International students are welcome to attend the events and utilize the services provided by the Career Center.
+We strongly encourage you to take advantage of the opportunities available to plan your future and find employment.

 - Kinugasa Career Center: 1st floor of Kenshinkan

 - BKC Career Center: 2nd floor of Prism House